-The highlights of Toronto running are several spots along the lakeshore, including the Martin Goodman Trail.
+The best places to run in Toronto center on the lakeshore, anchored by the iconic Martin Goodman Trail.
 There are also good linear parks and trails near downtown, such as the Beltline and Don River trails.
+We’ve also recommended several attractive residential neighborhoods for running.
 Another running favorite is The Island — a 15 minute ferry ride from downtown.
+East of town, there’s terrific running in The Beaches, and under white lakefront cliffs in Scarborough.
+West of town, there are some good running options in Etobicoke.
+For points east of Scarborough and west of Etobicoke, see our GTA guide.

 Routes By Area